Weekly Update

 For Buyers

 Recognize that the current market rewards decisive action on well-priced homes while offering patience on everything else.
 With 227 contracts already in the pipeline and new listings running at 50+ per week, competition is real in the sub-$600K range where the bulk of pending activity is concentrated.
-Homes sitting above the 36-day active DOM represent a different equation: sellers there are increasingly negotiable, and buyers willing to look at inventory that's been on market for 4-6 weeks may find leverage as the spring market accelerates.
+Homes sitting above the 36-day active DOM represent a different equation: sellers there are increasingly negotiable, and buyers with patience have leverage.

 For Sellers